View Document Text

 For assets held at a custodian that is not directly accessible by our firm ("Held Away Accounts"), we

-Management System ("Pontera") that allows our firm to view and manage assets.
-Our annual fee for
+System ("Pontera") that allows our firm to view and manage assets.
+Our annual fee for investment

-investment management services for held away accounts will follow our portfolio management fee
+management services for held away accounts will follow our portfolio management fee schedule and

-Order Management System.
-Clients will give written authorization to deduct the fee from another
+Management System.
+Clients will give written authorization to deduct the fee from another non-

-non-qualified account managed by our firm, in which case, the advisory fee would be deducted from
+qualified account managed by our firm, in which case, the advisory fee would be deducted from this

 management fee schedule and your Agreement.
 The client does not pay an additional fee for Pontera.